MGD1981/shopkeep/docs/devplan.md

 - Potential for shoplifting, robberies, need to hire guards
 - Create CP437 sprite system (OpenGL, like Dwarf Fortress?)
-- Build weapons based on components in addition to templates (e.g. long oak hilt, long curved steel blade, 2" joint)
+- Build weapons based on components in addition to templates (e.g. long oak hilt, long curved steel blade, 2" joint) (more specific e.g.: axe head would be composed of heel, beard, bit, toe, cheek, eye, butt; haft composed of shoulder, belly, grip, throat, knob)

 #To Do